tuie555/Scanner_App/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details (if available).
+See the `LICENSE` file for more details.